 Not only do you have more leg room, but you’re treated like royalty too.
-As you board you’ll receive a complimentary wine, newspaper and necessity kit by Rituals, all nice touches before your Thomson holiday starts.
+As you board you’ll receive a complimentary wine, newspaper and necessity kit by Rituals, all nice touches before your TUI holiday starts.
 When it comes to your meals, Premium customers choose from a different menu, four delicious courses to be exact.

 And if that wasn’t enough, you’ll also receive fast-track through security, lounge access, extra luggage allowance and priority boarding.
 These extras will instantly make your airport and boarding experience so much more enjoyable.